thosgood/this-weeks-finds/markdown/week17.md

 A while back Lee Rudolph asked my opinion of the following article:

-1) "Theoretical Mathematics": Toward a cultural synthesis of mathematics and theoretical physics, by Arthur Jaffe and Frank Quinn, to appear in the July 1993 Bulletin of the AMS (apparently available by gopher at `e-math.ams.com`, but don't ask me how since I couldn't get it that way).
+1) ""Theoretical Mathematics": Toward a cultural synthesis of mathematics and theoretical physics", by Arthur Jaffe and Frank Quinn, to appear in the July 1993 Bulletin of the AMS (apparently available by gopher at `e-math.ams.com`, but don't ask me how since I couldn't get it that way).